Apply for public defence of your thesis

 • Contact your opponent and the members of the Examination Board to make sure that they are available on the date in question, and that the board members are able to take part in the preliminary review of the constituent papers of your thesis.
 Propose a coordinator from the examination board and inform them of their role (see Information to Examination Board etc below).
 One or more of the Examination Board members and / or the opponent may digitally participate, provided that the public defence can be carried out with high quality.
 Read more about digital participation in public defence.

 • Contact the printing house to find out how long it will take to have your thesis printed.
-Request permission to publish from the relevant journals and obtain an ISBN.
+Request permission to publish from the relevant journals.
 See Printing your thesis.

 • Complete your compilation thesis summary chapter (”kappa”).
 The kappa does not have to be finished until the examination board has finished their preliminary review.
 Please note that the text will be checked to ensure that there is no plagiarism.
 At the same time, it will show if the text consists of any self-plagiarism.
 Read more about the content of the thesis (including guidelines for writing the compilation thesis summary chapter).